top of page

 Genesis 12-25

-People from Biblical times have recognized discipline as both verbal and physical.
+People from Biblical times recognized discipline as both verbal and physical.

 The rod of discipline included the physical rod of correction a